EU Okays €820m Digital Economy Package for Nigeria

 Deji Elumoye

-The Executive Vice-President of the European Union (EU) Commission, Margrethe Vestager, has disclosed that the EU has approved a three-year Digital Economy Package worth €820 million for Nigeria.
+The Executive Vice President of European Union (EU) Commission, Margrethe Vestager, has disclosed that the EU has approved a three-year digital economy package worth €820 million for Nigeria.

-Vestager, who spoke while leading a delegation of the EU Commission on a visit to Vice-President Yemi Osinbajo at the State House, announced an EU-Nigeria Digital Economy Package of at least €820 million until 2024.
+Vestager, who spoke while leading a delegation of the EU Commission on a visit to the Vice President, Prof. Yemi Osinbajo, at the State House, announced an EU-Nigeria digital economy package of at least €820 million until 2024.

-According to her, the package will help enhance secure connectivity, digitalise public services, support entrepreneurship and build digital skills, while developing a human-centric democratic governance framework for technology.
+According to her, the package would help enhance connectivity, digitalise public services, support entrepreneurship and build digital skills, while developing a human-centric, democratic governance framework for technology.

-Responding, Osinbajo welcomed the EU Digital Economy support, which he described as impressive, noting that the use of digital technology is crucial in Nigeria’s recently released National Development Plan.
+Responding, Osinbajo welcomed the EU digital economy support, which he described as impressive noting that the use of digital technology was crucial in Nigeria’s recently released National Development Plan.

-The vice-president added that it is a relief that the European Union (EU) supported the view canvassed by Nigeria that gas be considered a transition fuel as the global community moves towards net-zero emission targets.
+The vice president added that it was a relief that the EU supported the view canvassed by Nigeria that gas be considered a transition fuel as the global community moves towards net-zero emissions targets.

 He said: “We are relieved to hear of the EU’s support on gas as a transition fuel.
 It’s some bit of relief.
 Nigeria has been in the forefront of the international advocacy on the issue.”